An efficient and convergent finite element scheme for Cahn--Hilliard equations with dynamic boundary conditions: Introduction

 The outline of the paper is as follows.
 In Section \ref{sec:scheme}, we introduce the discrete function spaces and derive the discrete scheme.
 In Section \ref{sec:analysis}, we will establish a first a priori estimate which is discrete counterpart of \eqref{eq:energy:CH}, and use this estimate to prove the existence of discrete solutions.
-The main convergence result, Theorem \ref{th:convergence}, can be found in Section \ref{sec:convergence}, where we establish improved regularity results and show the convergence of discrete solutions towards weak solutions of \eqref{eq:model}.
-For the uniqueness results for these weak solutions, we refer the reader to Section 5 in \cite{Garcke2018arxiv}.
-We will conclude this manuscript by briefly discussing the case of Allen--Cahn-type boundary conditions (cf. Remark \ref{rem:ac}).
-By showing that the presented techniques are also applicable for Allen--Cahn-type boundary conditions, we also cover \eqref{eq:hysteresiscondition} as a special case of \eqref{eq:boundary:AC}.
+The main convergence result, Theorem \ref{th:convergence}, which also provides the existence of weak solutions, can be found in Section \ref{sec:convergence}, where we establish improved regularity results and show the convergence of discrete solutions towards weak solutions of \eqref{eq:model}.
+For uniqueness results for these weak solutions, we refer the reader to Section 5 in \cite{GarckeKnopf20}.
+We will conclude this section by briefly discussing the case of Allen--Cahn-type boundary conditions (cf. Remark \ref{rem:ac}).
+By showing that the presented techniques are also applicable for Allen--Cahn-type boundary conditions, we also cover \eqref{eq:bc:AC} and its special case \eqref{eq:dynamic_angle} suggested in \cite{Qian2006}.
+In Section \ref{sec:simulation}, we present numerical simulations of phase-separation processes to underline the practicality of the scheme.
+We shall also validate our scheme in terms of mass conservation, energy dissipation, and compatibility of \eqref{eq:weak:Omega} and \eqref{eq:weak:Gamma}.